-ECET 28400 Computer Communications (4 cr.)
-P: ECET 10700.
-Class 3, Lab 2.
-An introductory course in data communication systems.
-The hardware and software issues in computer communications are studied.
-Emphasis is on hands-on experience in computer communications, such as cabling, use of communication devices and media, choice of networking topologies, protocols, and platforms.
+An introductory course in communication that introduces and evaluates basic concepts and principles of contemporary communication systems.
+The hardware and software issues in contemporary communications are studied.
+Emphasis is given on experiential experience in the signals and systems used in contemporary communications, such as types of signals and systems, use of communication devices and media, choice of networking topologies, protocols, and platforms.

 ECET 30200 Introduction to Control Systems (4 cr.)

 P: ECET 23100.
-Class 3, Lab 2.
-A continuation of the study of industrial controls including on-off, open-and closed-loop control systems, and analog-based systems.
-Major topics include relay controls, PLC, controls, HMI and open-PC controls, and networking.
+The first course in industrial controls is applications oriented and includes on-off type open- and closed-loop control systems, and analog-based systems.

+Major topics include relay and programmable controllerbased systems.

 ECET 30700 Analog Network Signal Processing (4 cr.)
-P: ECET 20700 and MATH 22100.
-Class 3, Lab 2.
-An advanced course in network analysis that stresses network theorems and solutions of time-domain and frequency-domain problems.
-Software techniques to solve mathematical problems are employed.
+P: ECET 20700 and MATH 22200.
+This is an advanced course in network analysis that stresses network theorems and solutions of time-domain and frequency-domain problems.
+Transform circuit and signal analysis using Laplace and Fourier techniques are developed, culmination in active filter design applications.
+Software techniques such as MATLAB and LABVIEWTM, are employed to solve mathematical problems.

 ECET 30900 Advanced Embedded Microcontrollers (4 cr.)
 P: ECET 20900.
-Class 3, Lab 2.
-A study of the advanced applications of embedded microcontrollers, including use of programmable counter/timer arrays, interrupts, multi-tasking, analog interfaces, hardware abstraction, real-time operating systems, and peripheral device drivers.
+A course emphasizing the advanced applications of embedded microcontrollers included are microcontroller architecture, use of programmable counter/timer arrays, analog interfaces, serial communication, and other peripherals.

 ECET 33100 Generation and Transmission of Electrical Power (4 cr.)
-P: ECET 20700 and ECET 23100.
-Class 3, Lab 2.
+P: ECET 23100.
 A study of the generation and transmission of electrical energy.
 Includes modeling and analysis of synchronous alternators, transformers, and transmission lines, plus analytical and computer methods of solving load flow and fault conditions on balanced and unbalanced three-phase systems.
 Techniques used by utilities for protection and economic operation of power systems are introduced.

 ECET 35100 Instrumentation Applications for Technology (3 or 4 cr.)
-P: MATH 22100, and ECET 11600 or ECET 10700.
-Class 2 or 3, Lab 2.
 Introduction to the basic concepts and terminology of instruments.
 This course covers the procedures and techniques essential to measurement of physical quantities (such as pressure, flow, temperature, and level measurement) and analysis of that data.
 Students will use data acquisition systems and computer control software to complete laboratory exercises.

-ECET 35700 Real-Time Digital Signal Processing

-(4 cr.)
-P: ECET 20900 and Math 22100.
-P or C: Math 22200.
-Class 3, Lab 2.
-Architecture, instruction set, and hardware and software development tools associated with a fixed-point general-purpose DSP processor.
-Fundamental principles associated with the processing of discrete-time signals and common applications such as waveform generation, FIR and IIR digital filtering, and DFT-and FFT-based spectral analysis and filtering are covered.
+ECET 35700 Real-Time Digital Signal Processing (4 cr.)
+P: ECET 20900.
+A study of the architecture, instruction set, and hardware and software development tools associated with a fixed-point general-purpose DSP VLSI processor.
+Fundamental principles associated with the processing of discrete-time signals are also introduced along with the implementation of some common applications such as waveform generation, audio effects, FIR and IIR digital filtering, and DFT- and FFT-based spectral analysis.